How to Train a German Shorthaired Pointer

 Senior (7+ years)Every 6 monthsBlood work, urinalysis, Hip Dysplasia screening, Bloat screening, Cancer screening

 German Shorthaired Pointers should receive breed-specific screening for hip dysplasia starting at 1-2 years of age, as large breeds develop structural issues early.
-Early detection significantly improves treatment outcomes and quality of life.
+The earlier you know, the more you can do about it.

 Cost of German Shorthaired Pointer Ownership

 Ownership costs vary by region, health status, and lifestyle.
-These ranges reflect national averages for German Shorthaired Pointer ownership:
+These ranges reflect national averages for German Shorthaired Pointer ownership.

 More German Shorthaired Pointer Guides

-Find more specific guidance for German Shorthaired Pointer health and care:
+Find more specific guidance for German Shorthaired Pointer health and care.

 Cancer Surveillance Protocol